Last Updated on June 16, 2023

 Classes are: Kids TKD age 7 – 10, Junior Beginners (white/yellow belts) age 10 – 16, Junior Advanced (green belts and up) age 10 – 16, Junior Advanced (blue belts and up) 10 – 16

 The Chinese practice of Kung Fu has been taught throughout the ages.
-Children can now join in and learn all those cool kicks and self defence techniques as seen on Kung Fu Panda.
+Children can now join in and learn all those cool kicks and self-defence techniques as seen on Kung Fu Panda.
 Students will learn basic Kung Fu techniques accompanied by the teachings of discipline and confidence.
 The coaches are specifically trained to teach children and enjoy a high reputation in the local community.
-Children train in the classes to earn a new sash (a Kung Fu belt) through accomplishing certain techniques.
+Children train in the classes to earn a new sash (a Kung Fu belt) by accomplishing certain techniques.
 This gym also offers advanced classes that prepare children to reach the ultimate black sash.
 Kung Fu 4 Kids is doing holiday camps if your child cannot get enough of Kung Fu.
 On top of that, they have a lot of resources on their website for kids to practise techniques at home.

 Address: The Martial Arts Academy, 70 Mounttown Business Park, Mounttown Road Lower, Dún Laoghaire, Co.
 Dublin